 Installing a water pipe in a toilet may sound like a difficult task, but it’s quite straightforward.
 If you want to install a water pipe in a toilet, the first step is to decide where to connect it.

-So, If you would like to know practically the water supply pipe installations in the toilet, In this article, you will know step by step how to install it properly on-site.
+If you would like to know, practically, how to install the water supply pipe in the toilet, this article explains, step by step, how to do it properly on-site.

-Step by Step Practical Installation of the Water supply Pipe installation in Toilets
+Step-by-Step Practical Installation of the Water Supply Pipe in Toilets

 1- Open an approved toilet detail shop drawing.

-This drawing should be accompanied by the approved location of mechanical pipe sleeves for both A/C indoor unit refrigeration tubes/pipes and sanitary fixtures ventilation.
+This drawing should be accompanied by the approved locations of mechanical pipe sleeves for both the A/C indoor unit refrigeration tubes/pipes and sanitary fixture ventilation.

 2- Installation of pipes should be done after the block work inside the toilet.